atlassian/react-beautiful-dnd/README.md

 ## Why not [react-dnd](https://github.com/react-dnd/react-dnd)?

 There are a lot of libraries out there that allow for drag and drop interactions within React.
 Most notable of these is the amazing **react-dnd**.
-It does an incredible job at providing a consistent react based interface on the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **This library is a higher level abstraction specifically built for vertical and horizontal lists.**.
-Within that subset of functionality this library offers a powerful, natural and beautiful drag and drop experience.
+It does an incredible job at providing a consistent react based interface on the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **react-natural-drag is a higher level abstraction specifically built for vertical and horizontal lists.**.
+Within that subset of functionality react-natural-drag offers a powerful, natural and beautiful drag and drop experience.
 However, it does not provide the breadth of functionality offered by **react-dnd**.
 So this library might not be for you depending on what your use case is.

 ## Still young!